Why does going back to the original source change the decision?

 It becomes drag when the decision is low consequence and the original has already been checked recently.

-It becomes avoidance when people keep reading source material to delay a decision the source has already clarified.
+It becomes avoidance when people keep reviewing source material to delay a decision the source has already clarified.

-It becomes false precision when the original is noisy and the room refuses to decide what level of uncertainty is acceptable.
+It becomes false precision when the original is noisy and the team refuses to decide what level of uncertainty is acceptable.

 How boring work gets skipped.

-The common misuse is delegating the boring part to the newest tool, then treating the tool's summary as if it touched reality.
-Then the room calls it modern.
+The common misuse is delegating the boring part to the newest method, then treating the tool's summary as if it touched reality.
+Then the team calls it modern, which is adorable until the contract, cash ledger, customer quote, or original source disagrees.

 Another misuse is senior impatience.
-The room calls the source too detailed because the source contains the inconvenient constraint.
+The team calls the source too detailed because the source contains the inconvenient constraint.

 The expensive misuse is citation theater.
 Links, footnotes, and formatted claims create the feeling of proof while nobody checks the original.